Hospital Workers May Face the Most Hazardous Work Environment

 - Contact with objects: With attention focused on patients, workers can easily sustain injuries caused by contact with furniture and heavy equipment.
 Additionally, even with gloves, workers can be injured with a variety of “sharps,” which include needles that can transmit a variety of dangerous diseases.

-- Violence: It may be difficult to imagine how patients ridden with extreme injuries or illness can be violent, but severe pain can have a pronounced effect on behavior.
+- Violence: It may be difficult to imagine how patients rode with extreme injuries or illnesses can be violent, but severe pain can have a pronounced effect on behavior.
 Of course, criminally or psychologically violent individuals regularly come to hospitals in need of care for their own injuries as well.

 Some Hospital Worker Claims Pose Challenges

 As a general rule, workers who break bones in clear workplace accidents can pursue initial workers’ compensation claims without undue challenges, as long as they follow the proper claim filing protocol.
 Still, some claims are less clear.
 When a worker files a claim for back strain, for example, questions may arise about whether the injury reflects a pre-existing back strain.
 Additionally, suffering from a contagious illness can raise questions about whether the contagion came from the workplace, as opposed to contacting friends and family.

 To further complicate issues, some hospital injuries may reflect carelessness by third parties, such as might be the case when an outside cleaning service employee fails to properly mark a wet floor or when faulty equipment causes injuries.
 Work injuries caused by third parties may still qualify for workers’ compensation benefits, but NC law can complicate issues because a successful third-party lawsuit can require injured workers to reimburse their employers for at least some of the workers’ compensation benefits they received.